openedx/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

   Attributes

-  ``type``: Can be "cs" (case sensitive, the default) or "ci" (case insensitive, so that capitalization doesn't matter in variable names).
+  ``type``: Can be "cs" for case sensitive, which is the default, or "ci" for case insensitive, so that capitalization does not matter in variable names.

   ``answer``: The correct answer to the problem, given as a mathematical expression.
 If you precede a variable name in the problem with a dollar sign